 11. Get your feet wet first, wade in, and then dunk your head

+If possible, when the time comes and you know you’re ready to chase your dreams, do so gradually.
+Maybe you can transition to a part-time position at your job first.
 If you could commit the other days of your week to your dream job, you could ease in to being full-time.

+Not all positions would allow this kind of flexibility, but it would be ideal.
+This could help you adjust accordingly financially, and get you settling in to your new lifestyle personally.
+For example, say you’re going from working in a wall-street cubicle surrounded by hundreds of people, to working at home.
 It can be a big social adjustment to spend so much time alone.
 If you want to be more sociable, check out our social badass article.

 If you’re pursuing your true passion in the meantime, though, it may make you happier than you’ve ever been.

 12. As you’re starting out, focus on what is important

 Don’t get so wrapped up in your dream that you forget to be part of your reality.
 If you have a family of your own, embrace them.
 They were probably your muses in the first place.
 Do not neglect your friends either.
 They could be a great source of support if there comes a time when you need them.
 If you neglect your relationships when you first start out, they may not be there when times get tough.